Qubinode/qubinode-installer/docs/qubinode/ocp4_cluster_ops.md

 ## Cluster

+The examples below assume you have ocp4 deployed.
+If you have deployed okd4, just replace ocp4 with okd4.

 **Tear down the cluster**

 This will remove the cluster, this includes all RHCOS vms and removing dns entries.